AydanBedingham/ml-eda-seaborn-matplotlib-data-visualization/README.md

-# Pandas - Operations and Filtering
+# Seaborn Matplotlib Data Visualization

-Jupyter Notebook used to perform Exploratory Data Analysis (EDA).
+Jupyter Notebook data visualization with Seaborn and Matplotlib.

 - Visualizes stock prices using Seaborn and Matplotlib.
 3 Stocks are considered including Facebook (FB), Twitter (TWTR) and Netflix (NFLX).
 - Using the stock_daily_prices.csv and stocks_daily_returns.csv dataset included in the course/workshop package, please do the following: